Peony: Culture

 The ancient Chinese city Luoyang has a reputation as a cultivation centre for the peonies.
 Throughout Chinese history, peonies in Luoyang have been said to be the finest in the country.
 Dozens of peony exhibitions and shows are still held there annually.

+The Greek doctor Dioscorides named aglaophotis, a herb supposedly capable of warding off certain evils, as a member of the peony family.

 In the Middle Ages, peonies were often painted with their ripe seed-capsules, since it was the seeds, not the flowers, which were medically significant.
 Ancient superstition dictated that great care be taken not to be seen by a woodpecker while picking the plant's fruit, or the bird might peck out one's eyes.

 The red flowers of the species Paeonia peregrina are important in Serbian folklore.
 Known as Kosovo peonies (косовски божур, kosovski božur), they are said to represent the blood of Serbian warriors who died in the Battle of Kosovo.

 In 1957, the Indiana General Assembly passed a law to make the peony the state flower of Indiana, a title which it holds to this day.
 It replaced the zinnia, which had been the state flower since 1931.

-Mischievous nymphs were said to hide in the petals of the Peony, giving it the meaning of Shame or Bashfulness in the Language of Flowers.
-While the peony takes several years to re-establish itself when moved, it blooms annually for decades once it has done so.
+Mischievous nymphs were said to hide in the petals of the peony, giving it the meaning of Shame or Bashfulness in the Language of Flowers.